kentdlee/Pages/index.rst

 focuses on Python programming.
 It introduces programming to people with no previous experience in programming.
 In support of this text I have produced lectures that are available for free on Youtube.
 These videos have been very popular with people learning to program.
-The last I checked there were a half million views of them and I have over 3,300 subscribers.
+The last I checked there were a half million views of these lectures and over 3,300 subscribers to my channel.
 You can find the `playlist for these videos by clicking here <https://www.youtube.com/playlist?list=PL1DE477438120C9EF>`_. `You can access the supplementary materials for this textbook by clicking here <http://knuth.luther.edu/~leekent/IntroToComputing>`_.